nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `genre INDEX c/ACTION g/GENRE [g/GENRE] ...`

 Notes:
-* If multiple `c/ACTION` are given in the command, the last provided `ACTION` will be used
+* If more than one `c/ACTION` is given in the command, the last provided `ACTION` will be used
 * Duplicate genres are not allowed
-* At least 1 `g/GENRE` needs to be provided
+* At least one `g/GENRE` needs to be provided
 * All valid genres provided will be successfully added/deleted from the anime

 Parameters: